izarus-rots/cse185-project-pcisa/README.md

 # cse185 project PCisA
 ---
-PCisA is a naïve Python implementation of PCA in the place of `scanpy` PCA, meant to be used in conjunction with `anndata`.
+PCisA is a naïve Python implementation of principal component analysis (PCA) in the place of `scanpy` PCA, meant to be used in conjunction with `anndata`.

 # Installation
 ---